-Data has become the norm.
-It’s literally everywhere, but are we really able to fully understand what our data is telling us?
+In the world today, data has become the norm.
+It’s truly everywhere, but are we able to fully comprehend what our data is telling us?
 Are we even seeing the whole picture?

 Probably not.
-Unless you’re using a tool that provides automated data lineage, the story you’re able to glean is, well, let’s just say incomplete.
-Why?
+Unless you’re using a tool that provides automated data lineage, the story you’re able to understand is, well, let’s just say incomplete.
+Why is that?
 Keep reading to find out.

-We’ve already established just how important it is to understand the origin and flow of one’s data, but how do organizations get this information?
-Well, that’s the problem – BI teams today tend to have to map out data lineage manually since they are usually dealing with multi-vendor environments.
-For example, when they’ve got Informatica for their ETL, Oracle for their data warehouse and Tableau for reporting, each of which has its own metadata labeling system managed by different teams, figuring out where a specific data element in a Tableau report came from can be impossible.
-And if not impossible, then you can bet it’ll take the data analysts a LONG time to figure out.
+Well, that’s the problem – BI teams today tend to have to manually map out lineage since they are usually dealing with multi-vendor environments.
+For example, if they’ve got Informatica (ETL), Oracle (DWH) and Tableau (reporting), each has its own metadata labeling system managed by different teams.
+Trying to figure out where a specific data element in a Tableau report came from can be impossible, and if not completely impossible, you can bet it will take data analysts a really LONG time to figure out.

 What Does Data Lineage Look Like?

-Data lineage is a visual representation of the overall flow of data and provides a look at how data is manipulated via the ETL process so that organizations can assess the quality of their data before it is loaded into an analytics tool.
-Data lineage visualization is an overview and a journey map of our data.
+Data lineage is a visual representation of the overall flow of data.
+It provides a look at how data is manipulated via the ETL process.
+This allows organizations to assess the quality of their data before it is loaded into an analytics tool.
+Data lineage is primarily a visualization of the journey of different data points.

 Some Data Lineage Use Cases

-Reporting Errors.
-If the sales team is claiming a deal flow that simply doesn’t align with the finance department, then the BI Manager is going to hear about it.
-The BI team has to find out why the sales numbers are different than the finance numbers, and they do this with data lineage.
-Automated data lineage enables them to visualize the entire data flow and determine root cause and impact analysis in just a few moments.
+Discovering Root-Cause of Reporting Errors.
+If the sales team is claiming a deal flow that simply doesn’t align with the Finance Department, you can be sure that the BI Manager will be asked to get involved.
+BI has to find out why the sales numbers are different than the finance numbers.
+They are able to visualize the entire data flow and determine root cause and impact analysis in just a few moments.